cPanelScott/puppet-cpanel/README.md

 control various aspects of cPanel in an automated fashion through Puppet.
 Here is a list available Resource Types:

+*cpanel::easyapache*
-cpanel::easyapache -- Allows you to pass a EasyApache YAML stored config, and
+Allows you to pass a EasyApache YAML stored config, and automatically trigger a n easyapache recompile if a change is detected with the configuration file.

+*cpanel::tweaksettings*
-                      automatically trigger an easyapache recompile if a change is detected with the configuration file. cpanel::tweaksettings -- Allows you to pass a key => value pairs for the cpanel.config file and automatically updates your tweak setting if a change is detected. cpanel::baseconfig -- Allows you to pass a set options to update the /etc/wwacct.conf file cpanel::cpanelaccount -- Allows you to add/remove a cpanel account.
+Allows you to pass a key => value pairs for the cpanel.config file and automatically updates your tweak setting if a change is detected.

+*cpanel::baseconfig*
+Allows you to pass a set options to update the /etc/wwacct.conf file

+*cpanel::cpanelaccount*
+Allows you to add/remove a cpanel account.
 You must use the cpanel::baseconfig resource type when using this resource type.

 Examples:
     cpanel::easyapache { 'puppet':